ibm-cloud-docs/vpc/vsi_is_byol_about.md

 You can create a Windows custom image using your own license, upload it to COS, and then import it to the VPC.
 The Windows BYOL custom image runs on a dedicated host, a single-tenant compute node for privileged users within your account.
 When you import your BYOL custom image, you select a _BYOL_ operating system from the list of OS versions.
 Supported Windows versions are Windows 2012 and Windows 2012 R2, 64-bit.

-To see all OS versions from the API, make a`GET \ operating_systems` call.
+To see all OS versions from the API, make a`GET /operating_systems` call.
 In the response, you will see Windows BYOL OS versions among the list of operatng systems.
 This example response shows information returned for Windows 2012:

 ```
 {